Alaska Foster Care Stipend Rates: Board Rates, Difficulty of Care, and Clothing Allowance

 What Is Not Covered

 The board rate covers daily living expenses.
-It does not cover medical care — children in OCS custody are automatically enrolled in Medicaid (Denali KidCare), which covers medical, dental, and vision appointments.
-You receive coupons or documentation to present at appointments.
+It does not cover medical care — most foster children are eligible for Medicaid (Denali KidCare), which covers medical, dental, and vision appointments.
+Ask the caseworker what documentation to present at appointments.

 If a child causes significant property damage in your home, OCS has a reimbursement process through the Special Needs Hotline.
 This is not automatic; you must document the damage and submit a request.
 It is also not unlimited — expectations should be set accordingly.